visgl/deck.gl/docs/api-reference/aggregation-layers/hexagon-layer.md

 * Default: `1`

 Hexagon radius multiplier, clamped between 0 - 1.
-The final radius of hexagon is calculated by `coverage * radius`.
-Note: coverage does not affect how points are binned.
-The radius of the bin is determined only by the `radius` property.
+The displayed radius of hexagon is calculated by `coverage * radius`.
+Note: coverage does not affect how objects are binned.

 ##### `elevationDomain` (Array, optional)

-* Default: `[0, max(count)]`
+* Default: `[0, max(elevationWeight)]`

 Elevation scale input domain.
 The elevation scale is a linear scale that maps number of counts to elevation.
-By default it is set to between 0 and max of point counts in each hexagon.
+By default it is set to between 0 and the max of aggregated weights in each hexagon.
+You can control how the elevations of hexagons are mapped to weights by passing in an arbitrary elevation domain.
-This property is extremely handy when you want to render different data input with the same elevation scale for comparison.
+This property is useful when you want to render different data input with the same elevation scale for comparison.

 ##### `elevationRange` (Array, optional)